Twitwi96/Smart-traffic-light-2/README.md

 - Resistors
 - Structure and roads made by us

-Schematic of the links between components :
+Schematic of the conections between components :
 ![](http://liverpoolfc-fr.wifeo.com/images/c/cap/capture-d-e-cran-2018-05-23-a-17-52-30-im.jpg)

 Global picture of the assembly performed :
 ![](http://liverpoolfc-fr.wifeo.com/images/s/san/sans-titre.png)

-# Working of our project
+# Project operation
-To summarize the working of different codes used, here is some block diagrams and pictures.
+To summarize the operation of the different codes used, here are some block diagrams and pictures.

 ### Tutorial Version (detection of cars on the road) :
 "traffic.py" in folders above